jwhittaker/chzbot/notes/rpi_setup.md

 Should that fail, and you're networked, it may be that `/etc/apt/sources` stupidly has the CDROM as the only repo source.
 I do not think this will happen with the Raspbian images.
 Remove the `-qq` switches (quiet) for more output to help troubleshoot.

-# Backup The Image
+## Backup The Image

 At this point the Pi is customized and ready to become a project.
 Now is a good time to do a backup copy of the SD card for a start over point or starting another Pi project.

-I used Win32 Disk Imager on my workstation.
+I used Win32 Disk Imager on my Windows 7 workstation.
 It will work for both read and write to swap Pi disk images.

 [Win32 Disk Imager](https://sourceforge.net/projects/win32diskimager/)

-Linux and Mac can `dd` the device to a file.
+Linux and Mac can `dd` the SD card device to a file to do the same thing.

 ```
 sudo dd if=/dev/disk2 of=~/pi0w_fresh_setup.img